opstrace/opstrace/docs/quickstart.md

 * You’ll have a _secure_, _horizontally-scalable_, _multi-tenant_, and _self-healing_ open source observability platform.
 * Running Opstrace for an hour costs less than $1.00.

-At the end you can uninstall it and all provisioned resources will be cleaned up.

 ## Step 0: Setup

 Open a terminal and verify you have the following: